Generic Name: somatropin (rdna origin - refrigerated) (SOE-ma-TROE-pin)

 Contact 1-800-222-1222 (the American Association of Poison Control Centers), your local poison control center, or emergency room immediately.
-Symptoms may include dizziness; excessive thirst or hunger; fainting; fast heartbeat; frequent urination.Proper storage of Genotropin:
+Symptoms may include swelling of the hands, ankles, or feet; symptoms of high or low blood sugar (eg, dizziness; fainting; fast breathing; fast heartbeat; flushing; increased sweating; increased thirst, hunger, or urination; vision changes; unusual weakness).Proper storage of Genotropin:

-MiniQuick devices: Store new (unopened) devices in the refrigerator, between 36 and 46 degrees F (2 and 8 degrees C).
+Store new (unopened) cartridges, devices, and vials in the refrigerator, between 36 and 46 degrees F (2 and 8 degrees C).
 Do not freeze.
 Protect from light.
-Unopened devices may also be stored at or below 77 degrees F (25 degrees C) for up to 3 months.
+Unopened Genotropin MiniQuick devices may also be stored at or below 77 degrees F (25 degrees C) for up to 3 months.
 Do not use Genotropin past the expiration date on the product label.
-After the medicine is mixed, it may be stored in the refrigerator for up to 24 hours.
-Throw away any medicine left in the device after 24 hours.

 Contact your pharmacist if you have any questions about how to properly store Genotropin.
 Keep Genotropin out of the reach of children and away from pets.